Rupi Kaur: Early life

 She performed kirtan and Indian classical music for several years.
 Kaur aspired to be an astronaut or a social worker or a fashion designer; her ambitions changed frequently and her father prohibited her from studying the latter subject in university.
 She expressed an interest in reading from a young age, finding it relieved her loneliness.
-Her interest was hindered by Kaur having English as a second language, first learning it at age 10, although she considered her affinity for books as akin to a friendship.
-She only began to amass confidence and social skills in fourth grade.
+Her interest was hindered by having English as a second language, first learning it at age 10, although she considered her affinity for books as akin to a friendship.
+Her confidence and social skills grew in fourth grade.

-An initial aversion to English meant Kaur was effectively mute for a period of time.
-Throughout middle school she partook in "speech competitions", winning one in seventh grade, thus helping her find progress and hope in spite of isolation and bullying.
+An initial aversion to English meant Kaur was effectively mute for some time.
+Throughout middle school she partook in "speech competitions", winning one in seventh grade, thus helping her find progress and hope despite isolation and bullying.
 According to Kaur, she was an easy target for ridicule due to her outward appearance and vulnerability.
 Kaur was subject to various comments about her appearance from her parents and peers.
 She had begun to grow in confidence following sixth grade and it was writing and performing that led her to "[find] her voice".
-She experienced the nadir of her education during high-school, as she sustained, what she considered, toxic care.
+She experienced the low point of her education during high-school, as she sustained, what she considered, toxic care.
 Her feelings were relieved upon forgoing people who she described as "very dangerous for me".
-Poetry brought her solace as she dealt with being self-conscious – of literature, she read, among others, Amrita Pritam, Maya Angelou, Roald Dahl, Dr. Seuss and J. K. Rowling.
+Poetry brought her comfort as she dealt with being self-conscious – of literature, she read, among others, Amrita Pritam, Maya Angelou, Roald Dahl, Dr. Seuss and J. K. Rowling.

+Education

-She studied rhetoric and professional writing at the University of Waterloo; she'd teach creative-writing classes for high school and college students while in education herself.
-When studying poetry she'd "agonize over each and every word": "I would have to pull out the list of literary devices my teacher gave me and my 10 colorful pens.
-It was like doing surgery on the damn thing."
+Kaur attended Turner Fenton Secondary School in Brampton, Ontario, Canada, where she began to explore creative writing and poetry.
+After high school, she pursued a degree at the University of Waterloo, majoring in rhetoric and professional writing.
+She taught creative-writing classes for high school and college students.
+When studying poetry, she said that she would "agonize over each and every word."